JRamosGarcia/bitcoindAdapter/README.md

 Interval of mempool refreshing. (a new getrawMempool, getRawTransaction, getBlockCount and getBlockTemplate is made).
 Only one thread is used for refreshing, if it takes more time than this interval, no other thread will be launch.
 (to avoid overload and concurrency problems)

-* `bitcoindadapter.loadDBOnStart={true|false}`
-Decides if bitcoindAdapter must try to load mempool from db when starting.
-If not, it will query all mempool txs to bitcoind (it can takes hours).
-Normally mempool in db will be in part outdated. bitcoindAdapter will use txs which are still in mempool and discard the old ones.
-This saves a lot of time.

-* `bitcoindadapter.saveDBOnStart={true|false}`
-Decides if bitcoindAdapter must save mempool when fully loaded and updated at start.

-* `bitcoindadapter.saveDBOnRefresh={true|false}`
-Saves mempool changes in db for each mempool refresh the application does.

 * `bitcoindadapter.memPoolChangesSize=10`
 REST API `/memPool/changes` returns last 10 changes in memPool.